 He is Honorary Enterprise Professor at the University of Melbourne, supporting interaction and teaching between the university and industry; Chairman, Melbourne Girls Grammar School; Governor, Celebral Palsey Foundation; and Chairman, DBF Foundation, supporting and mentoring university students

 He was previously Chief Executive of Treasury Group, an Australian asset manager.
 Prior to this he was with Credit Suisse Asset Management, as London-based Executive Vice-Chairman and CEO (EMEA) and Global Chief Investment Officer for equities and multi asset class; International CIO for American Express Asset Management and CIO for Global Asset Management at Colonial First State Investments in Melbourne and London.

-Philip Middleton is Deputy Chairman at OMFIF.
-He became a non-executive Director at OMFIF on 1 January 2018, having been Deputy Chairman of the OMFIF Advisory Board for the previous four years.
+Philip Middleton is Deputy Chairman at OMFIF and Chair of the Digital Monetary Institute.
 He is a Director of Rifle House Capital Ltd and a Commissioner at the Guernsey Financial Services Commission, the regulatory body for the finance sector in the Bailiwick of Guernsey.
 He was formerly a senior Partner and Head of Central Banking at professional services firm EY, where he specialised in strategy consulting and services to governments and other public institutions across Europe, the Middle East, India and Africa.